Jeep® Badge of Honor

 Problem:

-• Lack of cohesion and inconsistent experience throughout the product make the product look chaotic and dated.
+• Lack of cohesion and inconsistent experience throughout the product make it look chaotic and dated.

 • Some tasks were not intuitive to complete.